 Instructions

-- Place the chopped chocolate in a large bowl and melt over a double boiler or in the microwave, stir until smooth.
+- Place the chopped chocolate in a large heat-proof bowl and melt over a double boiler or in the microwave, stir until smooth.
 Set a fine-mesh strainer over the bowl and set aside.

 - In a medium bowl, whisk the yolks, the sugar and salt until it thick and slightly paler in color.
 Sift in the cocoa powder and cornstarch and whisk until a paste forms.